abusayedrifat/L2-Assignment-1/README.md

 ## L2-Assignment-1
-# interfaces and types in TypeScript
+# 1. Interfaces and types in TypeScript

 ###  Interfaces vs Types is huge debate in Typescript

 Both types and interfaces allows developers to create reusable structures for variables, function parameters, return types, and more.